 Her professional and research interests include scholarly communication, institutional repositories, and data stewardship.

-She is a member of the Special Library Association (SLA).
+She is a member of the Special Library Association (SLA). the American Library Association (ALA), and the Associationn of College & Research Libraries (ACRL).

 Kirsten Kinsley is an Assessment Librarian at the Florida State University Libraries and a liaison with the Department of Psychology and College of Criminology and Criminal Justice.